mribrgr/StuRa-Mitgliederdatenbank/docs/sphinx/source/developer/deployment.rst

   ``sudo apt-get install python3-pip apache2 libapache2-mod-wsgi-py3``

-You also need to install virtualenv, to seperate Python from your system's python
+You also need to install virtualenv, to seperate Python from your system's python.
+Important is that you use python 3 because we use the Apache mod_wsgi for python 3.

-  ``sudo pip install virtualenv``
+  ``sudo pip3 install virtualenv``

 Now we need to clone the Git-Repository and setup the virtualenv for Python.
 First you need to change to the directory that you want to clone this web application to.